tiffanymonroe/wdi-remote-gizmo/unit_2/w06d05/morning_exercise/ejs-partials-mongoose-store/README.md

 - in the views folder: `mkdir partials`
 - then in the partials folder: `touch head.ejs`

-Right now, only the `new` route has the CSS linked.
+Right now, only the `index` route has the CSS linked.
 Let's cut that code out of the head and paste it into our `head.ejs` file (don't forget to save all the files!)
 ```
     <meta charset="utf-8">
     <title>Mongoose Store</title>